-While by-laws can derogate from such provision and provide that claims shall be brought before a different court (articles 28 to 29 ICCP), that option is not applicable, inter alia, to claims raised by shareholders to challenge the validity of any resolution, including one that authorises the merger or acquisition, pursuant to article 2378 ICC (this rule was confirmed by the Supreme Court in judgment No. 19039 of 11 September 2007); and disputes between shareholders.
+While by-laws can derogate from such provision and provide that claims shall be brought before a different court (articles 28 to 29 ICCP), that option is not applicable, inter alia, to claims raised by shareholders to challenge the validity of any resolution, including the one that authorises the merger or acquisition, pursuant to article 2378 ICC (this rule was confirmed by the Supreme Court in judgment No. 19039 of 11 September 2007), as well as to disputes between shareholders.